VKCOM/vk-java-sdk/README.md

 handler.run();
 ```

-An example of usage Callback API LongPoll can be found in ```examples``` as a group-bot which logs all events.
+An example of usage Callback API Long Poll can be found in ```examples``` as a group-bot which logs all events.

 ## 13. Streaming API